-Mohamed Sajid Bolaky - Group Finance Manager - as from April 2022
+Mohamed Sajid Bolaky - Group Finance Manager - (Up to 4th April 2024)

 Mohamed Sajid Bolaky holds an MBA from the Heriot Watt University, UK and is also a Fellow Member (FCCA) of the Association of Chartered Certified Accountants, UK.
 He has a vast experience in diverse sectors like Auditing, Distribution, Textile & Manufacturing, Real Estate, Global Business and Consultancy and Advisory.
 He started his career as Internal Auditor before moving to the Textile & Manufacturing Sector where he spent 20 years, evolving from Accountant position to Chief Financial Officer.
 He is a member of the Mauritius Institute of Professional Accountant (MIPA) and also a Fellow Member of the Mauritius Institute of Directors (MIoD).
-He joined the Group in April 2022.
+He joined the Group in April 2022 and left in April 2024.